 Katherine M. Beall

-Prior to coming to Berkeley, I completed a Master’s degree in Human Rights Studies at Columbia University.
-I received my undergraduate degree from the University of Kansas.
-I also spent time at the U.N.
+Previously, I completed a Master’s degree in Human Rights Studies at Columbia University, and I received my undergraduate degree from the University of Kansas.
+I also spent time working at the U.N.
 International Criminal Tribunal for the former Yugoslavia, Stockholm Policy Group, and the U.S. Embassy in Croatia.